JackDanna/FogentRoleplayTemplate/README.md

 |  35  |        5        |      29      |            5            |   +1 Skill Point   |
 |  36  |        6        |      29      |            5            | +1 Attribute Point |

+## Magic Systems

+These rules provide a generalized framework for building magic system mechanics for any Setting.
+Whether it be the Force from Star Wars, Bending from Avatar, Cyberpunk technomancy, or traditional fantasy magic, this framework should easily accommodate.

+All magic systems built using this generalized framework require a Vocation to be made for it.
+The following pieces of information are what are required.

+### Magic Vocation Name

+This is the name of the Vocation for using that magic in the setting.
+(Wizard, Sorcerer, Druid, Warlock, etc...)

+### Magic Vocation Governing Attributes

+Different Magic Vocations rely on different attributes.
+For instance

+Most traditional fantasy Magic Vocations have RFX and INT as their Magic Governing Attributes, as most magic benefits from quicker casting times and more knowledge.
+However, Magic Vocations that narratively rely on a character's physical body, such as genetic bloodline or biological magic, might also include STR as one of its Magic Vocation Governing Attributes.

 ## Player Character Creation

 For first time Narrators/Players it can feel daunting to build a Player Character.
 Fear not, as you likely already have all the knowledge you need from the movies, shows, books, and other media you have watched through your life.
 In general, it is a good idea to keep all the Player Character's within a campaign/one-shot the same Tier Of Play Level to keep things balanced.